José Lucas da Silva

 José Lucas do Carmo da Silva (born 2 March 1970) is an East Timorese politician, marine biologist and academic, and a member of the Fretilin political party.

-He is the incumbent Minister of Tourism, Trade and Industry, serving since June 2020 under the VIII Constitutional Government of East Timor led by Taur Matan Ruak.
+From June 2020 to July 2023, he was Minister of Tourism, Trade and Industry, serving in the VIII Constitutional Government of East Timor led by Prime Minister Taur Matan Ruak.

 Early life and career

 From 1990 to 1993, Silva completed a marine and fisheries science training program at Sekolah Tinggi Ilmu Kelautan dan Perikanan in Jakarta, Indonesia.